Competition Rules 2020 — Please read carefully

 - Native English speakers aged 17 and under on February 15, 2020.

 - Non-native English speakers aged 17 and under on February 15, 2020.

 2. The competition is open to all writers in the English language, regardless of nationality or mother-tongue, who live within a driving distance of 170 kilometres from Strasbourg, as measured using Google Maps with Place Kléber in Strasbourg as a starting point.
 All variants of the English language are acceptable.

 3. Entrants who consider themselves bi-lingual should enter the appropriate native English speakers’ category.

 4. Entrants must reside within the driving distance defined by rule 2.
 Entrants will be disqualified if living outside this defined driving distance.
-This is because we consider it unlikely that entrants living beyond this distance will be able to attend the Award Ceremony in Strasbourg on 27 April 2019.
+This is because we consider it unlikely that entrants living beyond this distance will be able to attend the Award Ceremony in Strasbourg.

 5. There is a limit of ONE entry per person, so do not submit your entry until you are confident it is ready.
 No revisions will be allowed.

 6. Entries must be fiction, in English, double-spaced, in a legible font size (12 point is fine) and in narrative form.
 Poetry and plays will not be considered.

 7. The word limit is strictly 1,200 words, to include the title.
 There is no set theme.

 9. Do not include your name or any other identifying mark such as your email address in the body of your manuscript.
 This is essential to preserve your anonymity when the manuscript is read by the judges.
 Entries which include identifying text (your name, email address, etc.) in the body of the story will be automatically disqualified.